 The bill amends certain requirements related to the annual notification of teacher employment and assignments.
+The bill specifies that if a board of trustees fails to notify, in writing through the superintendent, a teacher concerning his employment for the ensuing year before May 1, SCDE shall assess a penalty of \$10,000 to be deducted from a district's state allocated funding per occurrence.
 A written notification of reemployment must include a projected minimum salary schedule for the district for the coming school year, as well as an agreement to provide a final salary schedule as soon as practicable.
+The district must also provide a teacher with the factors used to determine their pay category on the salary schedule upon request.
 The bill also requires the superintendent, principal, or supervisor to notify a teacher of their tentative assignment for the ensuing school year no later than fourteen calendar days before students are scheduled to return to school at the start of the school year.
 Once assigned to a school, the teacher may not be reassigned to work at another location in the district unless the superintendent can demonstrate the need for reassignment.
-A reassignment must be approved by a majority vote of the board of trustees, and the teacher must be given written notice at least five school days prior to the reassignment.
+The local board of trustees must be notified in writing of all teacher reassignments, and the teacher must be given written notice at least five school days prior to the reassignment unless the superintendent demonstrates that advance notice cannot be accomplished.

 Additionally, the bill specifies that four days, instead of three days, of each local school district's annual school calendar must be used for professional development, and at least two days must be designated as staff workdays for the preparation of the opening of schools.
-Districts must verify completion of the required professional development when reporting the number of days worked by each certified employee.
-The bill also revises the penalty for breach of contract resulting from the unauthorized execution of an employment contract with another district, as well as the period for educator certificate suspension due to breach of contract.
-The bill also makes the suspension or revocation of a teacher's certificate discretionary.
+The bill also revises the penalty for breach of contract resulting from the unauthorized execution of an employment contract with another district, as well as the period for educator certificate suspension due to breach of contract and makes the suspension or revocation of a teacher's certificate discretionary.
+The bill provides that an educator who has a bona fide residence change to a noncontiguous county during the term of the educator's contract is not considered to be in breach of contract.